Last Updated on August 29, 2021 by Vasco Lourenço

 Many marketers abide by the proverb: “The money is in the list.”

-And many will say that having a list of dedicated fans and clients is the single most important asset any business can have.
+And many will say that having an email list of dedicated fans and clients is the single most important asset any business can have.
 Creating a newsletter is the perfect way of building and deepening a relationship with your audience, where you can turn prospects into buyers.

 There are many tools to get started with your newsletter, and the best free email marketing tool I recommend is Mailchimp.
 It’s free while you have less than 2000 email subscribers.
 For a beginner, that’s a lot.